varadkulk/MM/README.md

 # MM
- Microprocessors and Microcontrollers programs (Sem 5)
+Programs from Microprocessors and Micro controllers Course (Sem 5)